-Q4 Market Update - EBITDA MULTIPLES RISE IN THE THIRD QUARTER OF 2020
+Q1 2021 Market Update - EBITDA MULTIPLES RISE IN THE Fourth QUARTER OF 2020

 Selling Price to EBITDA by Sector

-EBITDA multiples are the highest for the information sector, 11.3x, and the mining, quarrying, and oil and gas extraction sector, 8.6x, and are the lowest in the accommodation and food services, 2.6x.
+Conversely, the EBITDA multiples moved lower for the professional, scientific, and technical services sector, to 6.5x, less than the median published last quarter, which was 6.6x.
+EBITDA multiples remain the highest for the information sector, 11.3x, and the mining, quarrying, and oil and gas extraction sector, 8.6x, and are the lowest in the accommodation and food services, 2.6x, and the other services sectors, 3.1x.
+The median across all industry sectors is 4.4x.

 10 yr Median Selling Price to EBITDA by Sector (Private Companies)

-Data source: DealStats Value Index (Q4 2020) - The DealStats Value Index summarizes valuation multiples and profit margins for private companies that were sold over the past several quarters.
+Data source: DealStats Value Index (Q1 2021) - The DealStats Value Index summarizes valuation multiples and profit margins for private companies that were sold over the past several quarters.
 Business Valuation Resources (BVR) captures this private company transaction data in its DealStats platform.

 Note: If you would like to get a copy of the full report please contact us directly or sign up for our newsletter and you will receive our market updates automatically.